Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 }
 ```
 It starts at the working directory and walks upward until it finds the project root.
-I also recommend to create a Slang-specific helper function:
+I also recommend creating a Slang-specific helper function:
 ```cpp
 void PrintDiagnosticBlob(ComPtr<slang::IBlob> blob)
 {